vsdip/avsdbgp_3v3/README.md

-# Datasheet
-The project is about simulating Bandgap Reference circuit (BRG) and obtain its characteristics.

-*This project is now in its starting phase which involves working in Windows using Multisim and Ngspice in Linux *
-* Update: Multisim is discontinued, old content kept to maintain log*

 # About avsd_bgr IP

 Avsd_bgr is a Bandgap Reference circuit, which is used to generate a constatnt voltage reference in analog domain which is independent of temperatarure and supply voltage variations.